One New Change: History and background

 The development's sensitive location – opposite St Paul's Cathedral – and its modern architecture led to some controversy during its planning and construction, including criticism from King Charles III, the then Prince of Wales.
-The architect was Jean Nouvel and the developer was Land Securities.
+The French architect Jean Nouvel and the developer was Land Securities.
 The new eight-storey, 34 m high centre replaced an 11-storey, 40 m building constructed in the 1950s for the Bank of England, which was demolished in 2007.
 The complex's distinctive appearance has given it the nickname "the stealth bomber".

 One New Change opened its doors to the public at midday on 28 October 2010.
 The roof terrace, with its restaurant and cafe, was opened on 18 November 2010.

 Location

 One New Change lies entirely within Bread Street ward.
 Its name derives from the road running between it and St Paul's, itself a post-War creation, replacing a much older street called Old Change.
 It is bounded by Cheapside to the north, Bread Street to the east, Watling Street to the south, and New Change to the west.
 Within the centre, the north–south arcade is called Cheapside Passage and the east–west arcade is New Change Passage.

 The shopping centre is located in an area of London's historic nucleus that was widely known for its retail – 'Cheapside' being Old English for "market-place" – and many of the roads around One New Change are named after the produce once sold in the area, such as Poultry, Honey Lane, Milk Street and Bread Street.